 To remember to test your blood sugar in the morning, place your meter on your nightstand.
 Then move the meter to where you keep your toothbrush so you can remember to use it before you go to bed.
 Talk to your doctor about getting a second meter — if you can score two, you can leave one at home and carry the other one with you!

 4. Pump up your favorite jams

 Feeling a little groggy?
 Your go-to playlist may help you feel more energized.
-A small study found that listening to music that you like can help you focus on your thoughts — something that tends to drift in the early morning hours.
-Additionally, listening to music has been shown to boost or elevate your mood by stimulating arousal and generating self-awareness.
+A small found that listening to music that you like can help you focus on your thoughts — something that tends to drift in the early morning hours.
+Additionally, listening to music has been to boost or elevate your mood by stimulating arousal and generating self-awareness.

-But besides getting your head in the right space for the day, playing music may also be beneficial to your overall diabetes management: Research found that those with diabetes or prediabetes who added music therapy to their self-management had lower blood pressure levels.
+But besides getting your head in the right space for the day, playing music may also be beneficial to your overall diabetes management: found that those with diabetes or prediabetes who added music therapy to their self-management had lower blood pressure levels.